Premier African Minerals Limited (LON:PREM) has abandoned plans to de-merge its Zimbabwe assets and list them in London.

 Premier will issue US$1.4mln worth of shares for the stake in KME.

-The explorer is also buying 50% of a potential gold producer, Honey Badger Resources, for US$3.7mln also to be settled in Premier shares.
+The explorer is also buying 50% of a potential gold producer, Honey Badger Resources, for US$3.7mln again to be settled in Premier shares.

 George Roach, Premier African’s chief executive, said he understood there would be considerable dilution to existing shareholders from the deals but the overall value created should outweigh the dilutive effect.